 We’ve all been pinged last minute asking for the status of a document you’re supposed to review.
 You agreed to get it done by end of week, but something came up and threw off your entire schedule.
 Not to mention, said agreement was made in the break room making coffee—and promptly forgotten.
 Oops.

-Processing, prioritizing, and tracking incoming work requests takes a lot of effort, especially when they're coming at you from so many channels: emails, meetings, instant messages, break rooms, and more.
-Managing this deluge of requests is time-consuming, unwieldy, and difficult to sustain as your company scales.
+Processing, prioritizing, and tracking incoming work requests takes a lot of effort, especially when they're coming at you from so many channels: emails, meetings, instant messages, and break rooms.
+As your company grows and scales, demand management becomes increasingly time-consuming, unwieldy, and difficult to sustain.

 1. Require a formal submission for all requests

 It’s time to draw a clear line in the sand.
 Even if a new project is formally discussed in a meeting, informally mentioned in the hallway, or requested via email, nothing gets done unless it's submitted through Requests and is assigned a deadline.

 When you insist on a clear work intake process, you'll have all the details you need upfront, which cuts down on rework and guesswork.
 Having a clear template to manage requests eliminates the need reinvent the wheel every time work is needed.
 Plus, you'll know exactly who to go to with any questions or clarifications.

 Map out the types of requests your team receives and all the information needed to complete them.
 Then make sure everyone who works with your team understands the new process and knows exactly where to find the relevant request forms.

 Pro Tip: Getting pushback on a formal request process?
 Ask the team to give it a chance, and then measure and compare the required back and forth and time to completion for requested tasks versus ad-hoc assignments.
 Everyone will clearly see the value of taking a few moments to fill out a request!

 2. Keep all your incoming requests in a single place

 New requests should automatically be routed to one central location, like a project intake software, where they can be organized, prioritized, and tracked.